Cordell “Corky” Wiseman

 Lakita S. Watson, CPRP

 Lakita S. Watson is the Director of Parks and Recreation with the City of Suffolk, Virginia.
 Lakita started her career in recreation in 1994 as a part-time recreation leader for the summer program.
 She is a dedicated professional who enjoys working with young professionals and students encouraging them to excel in the field of parks and recreation.

 Immediate Past Chair

 Alicia C. Bradford is the former Director of the City of Detroit Parks & Recreation Department, serving the City for twenty-five years.
 She received a Bachelor of Arts degree in Political Science and Public Administration from Wayne State University in 1996.
-She is currently pursuing a Master’s in Public Administration at Central Michigan University.
+Alicia earned her Master of Science Administration in Public Administration Degree from Central Michigan University in 2019 where she graduated Magna Cum Laude.
 Alicia has remained a faithful servant to the community through diverse efforts including but not limited to her support for youth scholarships and programs.

 Dr. Sonya Shaw, CPRP

 Sonya Shaw currently serves as Director of the newly nationally accredited Garner (NC) Parks, Recreation & Cultural Resources Department.
 She has been in the parks and recreation profession for nearly 25 years.
 Mrs. Shaw’s career interests include advocacy for educational and training opportunities of underrepresented minority students and young professionals in the field of parks and recreation.
 She most recently attained a PhD in Parks, Recreation and Tourism Management from North Carolina State University.